sarahelhnbaly/IDiscovery/Software Requirements Specification.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the application "Common Playground".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.
+This Software Requirements Specification (SRS) document outlines the complete specifications for the "Common Playground" application.
+It provides a comprehensive overview of the project, articulates the vision and objectives, and delineates detailed descriptions of the intended features.
+Additionally, it specifies the constraints and conditions under which the development process will be conducted.

 ### 1.2 Scope